-Cars and your average homebuilt aircraft run on a 12 volt electrical system where the battery, alternator and electrical equipment is designed for these voltages.
-But other, usually larger aircraft, have 24 volt systems.
+Cars and your average homebuilt aircraft run on a 12/14 volt electrical system where the battery, alternator and electrical equipment is designed for these voltages.
+But other, usually larger aircraft, have 24/28 volt systems.

 So you might ask: why is that and isn't possible to standardize on one system?
-This article will explain the differences and the dis- and advantages both systems in use today.
+This article will explain the differences and the dis- and advantages of both systems in use today.

 Which system you may choose for your kit aircraft does not really matter.
 Either one will run reliable and operate all equipment you may wish to add to your aircraft.
-Be that under IFR or VFR conditions.
+Be that under IFR (instrument) or VFR (visual) conditions.
 So at first glance there is not much of a difference.

 The choice of engine usually dictates which kind of electrical system you will need.
-Rotax engines are sold with a 12 volt system (starter and alternator).
+Rotax engines are sold with a 12/14 volt system (starter and alternator).
 Other engine manufacturers might have an option for either system.
 If you already have an engine: check its battery, alternator and starter motor to see which system it is.

 Having twice the amount of volts means literally that the current is half with equal power drawn, see volts, amps and ohms law.
 As a result wiring can be thinner thus you will save some weight.

 Another advantage is that 28 volt systems have more reserve in cold weather where the 12 volt battery looses its power more quickly.
 Not too mention the fact that a 24 volt battery has a lot more cranking power for starting.
-Which is really helpful when starting turbine engines.
+Which is really helpful when starting small turbine engines.

 Some would say that in cold weather engines are preheated so this is a non-issue, but for most of us this is not standard practice (unless you live in really cold places like Alaska, Canada or Siberia).
 Keeping your aircraft in a heated hanger also really helps a lot!

 Turbine powered aircraft normally have a 28 volt system for these reasons.
 Starting these can drain several hundreds of amps for minutes at a time!